The Son Also Draws

-"The Son Also Draws" is the sixth episode of the first season of the animated comedy series Family Guy.
+"The Son Also Draws" is the sixth and penultimate episode of the first season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on May 9, 1999.
 The episode follows Chris as he is ejected from the Youth Scouts, and Peter drives the family to Scout headquarters to get him readmitted.
 During a rest stop at a Native American casino, Lois gambles away the family car.
 Peter pretends to be a member of the tribe in an attempt to get it back, and is sent on a vision quest to prove his heritage, giving him and Chris an opportunity to bond.

 "The Son Also Draws" was written by Ricky Blitt and directed by Neil Affleck, both working on their first Family Guy episode.
 The episode guest starred actors Suzie Plakson, Kevin Michael Richardson, Fred Tatasciore and Wally Wingert.
 Recurring guest voice actors included writer and animator Butch Hartman and actor Patrick Bristow.
 Much of the episode's humor is structured around cutaway sequences that parody popular culture, including references to Speed Racer, Happy Days, Nova, One Day at a Time, and The More You Know.

-Critical reception for the episode was favorable; certain critics believed the episode was not an "instant classic" in contrast to the other episodes of the season but called it "memorable" and "brilliant" nevertheless, while others regarded it as the black sheep of the season.
+Critical reception for the episode was favorable; certain critics believed the episode was not an "instant classic" in contrast to the other episodes of the season, but called it "memorable" and "brilliant" nevertheless, while others regarded it as the black sheep of the season.
 The episode caused controversy in Canada for the episode's final gag, in which Peter states that "Canada sucks."
 Ricky Blitt, the episode's writer, is himself Canadian.